Preliminary program

-"The Mission for a Salutogenic Healthy Society: A Call for Action in Singapore"
+"The Mission for a Salutogenic Healthy Society: Fostering a Healthy Environment for Healthy People in Singapore"

 29 Oct - 2 Nov 2025 Designa and Health